-In this paper, we take a first stab at enabling predictable application performance in cloud datacenters.
-Our examination of typical cloud applications from three different domains (data analytics, web-facing, MPI) shows that they exhibit both resource malleability and performance predictability, two key conditions that our target applications must satisfy.
-For such applications, we devise mechanisms to choose the resource combination that can achieve tenant performance goals and is most suitable for the provider.
-Thus, the impetus of this paper is on ensuring predictable performance while capitalizing on resource malleability.
+In this paper, we take a first stab at a job-centric interface for cloud datacenters.
+Our examination of typical cloud applications from three different domains (data analytics, web-facing and HPC) shows that they exhibit resource malleability.
+This, along with performance predictability, is a key condition that our target applications must satisfy.
+For such applications, we devise mechanisms to automatically choose the resource combination, among those that can achieve tenant performance goals, that is most suitable for the provider.
+Thus, the impetus of this paper is on satisfying tenant goals while capitalizing on the flexibility offered by a job-centric setun.

-We illustrate these mechanisms in the context of data analytics by focusing on MapReduce as an example cloud application.
-We designed Bazaar, a system that takes tenant constraints regarding the completion time (or cost) for their MapReduce job and determines the resource combination most amenable to the provider that satisfies the constraints.
-Our choice of MapReduce was motivated by the fact that data analytics represent a significant workload for cloud infrastructures [16,17], with some multi-tenant datacenters having entire clusters dedicated to running them [18,19,20].
-Further, the malleability and predictability conditions described above hold very well for MapReduce.
+We illustrate our mechanisms in the context of data analytics by focusing on MapReduce as an example cloud application.
+We design Bazaar, a cloud framework that takes tenant constraints regarding the completion time of their MapReduce job, and determines the resource combination most amenable to the provider that satisfies the constraints.
+Our choice of MapReduce was motivated by the fact that data analytics represent a significant workload for cloud infras-